Skip to main content

 Reimbursement methods can be slightly different among companies.
 Some companies use a benefit schedule, which reimburses policyholders based on the illness or injury and the coverage level chosen.
 Other companies reimburse percentages based on the amount spent by the policyholder.
 Although pet insurance is not for everyone, consumers who are considering it should do their research.
 There are many online education centers dedicated to pet insurance which include policy and company reviews, term definition and explanations, and questions consumers should ask of themselves and the companies they are considering.

-The combination of a growing pet population and consumers willing to invest more in the health of their pet could create opportunities for insurtechs to enter this expanding market.
+The combination of a growing pet population and consumers willing to invest more in the health of their pet could create opportunities for Insurtech to enter this expanding market.
 In 2022, Insurtech company Lemonade added pet insurance to their existing product lines.

 Actions